-The safety of the test bed was an added concern.
-The emergency stop switch is incorporated into the test bed to halt the functioning of the test bed in an emergency situation.
-It has two power relays to cut the supply of the current to the amplifiers for the motors and an extra switch to halt the operation if the enclosure is opened.
+The safety of the testbed was an added concern.
+The emergency stop switch is incorporated into the testbed to halt the functioning of the testbed in an emergency situation.
+It has two power relays to cut the supply of the current to the amplifiers for the motors and an extra switch to halt the operation of the enclosure is opened.
 Additionally, in order to prevent the transfer of a large force from the load to the actuator under test, the brake is on and the clutch is off by default.

 The torque sensor is required to quantify the torque between the test motor and the load motor.
 The encoders calculate the velocity, position, and acceleration.
 Furthermore, each component is connected to the remaining system using three bellows couplings.
 The couplings were carefully selected to tolerate over 40 Lf-ft in the rotational direction

 The electrical component set-up for the testbed is illustrated in Figure 2.
 The frame itself is composed of wood to prevent electrical hazards.
 The interconnection module is set up for the connection lines between each mechanical component and the motion controller.
 As there are several thick cable lines entering the box, they should be put together closely and properly.
 The interface box is made for the torque sensor.
 This box transmits the torque signal from the sensor to the controller.
 The heat sink and cooling are required by the motor amplifiers and power supplies.